Quattro04/my-portfolio-nuxt2/content/blog/2021-06-30-syncedvods-for-twitch-chrome-extension.md

 * Support for more than 2 users, possibly with usernames for identification
 * Popup styling and a button that opens the VOD with at a the correct time directly
-* Include other information of what a user is doing on Twitch
+* Include other information of what a user is doing on Twitch (or even other websites)

 Thanks for reading and see you in the next one 😊